jovotech/learn-jovo/tutorials/deploy-to-google-cloud/README.md

 Now that you have your code running on Google Cloud Functions, you can't rely on the default database integration ([FileDB](https://www.jovo.tech/docs/databases/file-db)) anymore.

+Instead, we are going to use Google Cloud Firestore, the NoSQL database by Firebase.
+An alternative could also be Google Cloud Datastore, which is also supported by Jovo.
+[You can find the Docs for Google Cloud Datastore here](https://www.jovo.tech/docs/databases/google-datastore).

-Learn how to use Google Firestore to store user data in the following steps.
+Learn how to use Firestore to store user data in the following steps.

 ### Create Firestore Database